15 Best Hot Springs & Spas in Iceland You Need to Try Now

 8. Pollurinn Hot Tub – The Secret Gem of the Westfjords

-It is one large(-ish) hot tub and another cold one.
-But what makes The Puddle so special is the amazing view over Táknafjörður fjord and the surrounding mountains.
+Unlike crowded tourist spots, this place is cherished by locals.
+You’ll find here one large(-ish) hot tub and a cold pool.
+But what makes The Puddle so special is the amazing view over Táknafjörður Fjord and the surrounding mountains.
 It is a fantastic spot to lie while sunbathing in the summer or unwinding under the Northern Lights in the winter.

 9. Krauma Thermal Baths – Where Fire Meets Ice